<-- previous page Table of Contents Index next page -->

 subbarstyle = linestyle bartype appearance ranges time counts

 The appearance is optional.
-When specified, it is in parenthesis,
+When specified, it is in parentheses,

 describing where the subbar should end vertically.
 Top and bottom specifications